etiennebert/forest_club/1_Data/README_DATA.md

 ```bash
 A_FAO_annual_evolution_per_GLORIA_sector.yxmd
 ```
-This finish to prepares all MRIO-related inputs.
+This finish to prepares the forest area evolution per MRIO sector with a particular forus on the incrematal posiitiv vhcnages.

 ## Third step, preparing MRIO data
 In the same folder, 1.
 Data\2.
 FAO data